Tecnativa/doodba-qa/README.md

 ### `SHARED_NETWORK`

 An external network that should always exist before running containers.
-It is created automatically.
+It is created automatically if missing.
 Defaults to `inverseproxy_shared`.

 ## Scripts

-You can use `docker` and `docker-compose` commands with all of their features.
+You can use `sh`, `docker` and `docker-compose` commands with all of their features.

 Besides, there are other scripts bundled, useful to do a CI pipeline: